dinosath/baker/README.md

 ### ℹ️ Disclaimer

 This comparison was made based on available documentation.
-If you notice any **inaccuracies or outdated information**, please [create an issue](https://github.com/aliev/baker/issues) — I’ll be happy to update the table accordingly.
+If you notice any **inaccuracies or outdated information**, please [create an issue](https://github.com/aliev/baker/issues) — I'll be happy to update the table accordingly.